Dr. Farah Roslan said infection concerns related to her hijab motivated her to have one that can be used in operating theatres.

 Farah had the idea during her training at the Royal Derby Hospital.

-She said due to infection concerns related to her hijab, she had to find a way to use use one that can be used in operating theatres.
+She said due to infection concerns related to her hijab, she had to find a way to have one that can be used in operating theatres.

-To overcome this, the young doctor tried to find a middle ground between adhering to her faith and also passion of being in the operating theatre.
+To overcome this, the young doctor tried to find a middle ground between adhering to her faith and also her passion for being in the operating theatre.